onedata/onedata-documentation/docs/user-guide/web-file-browser.md

 ![screen-feature-qos-visual-match][]

 Expressions can be entered in the textual form.
-They are converted to block form upon confirmation, and then can be further edited.
+They are converted to block form upon confirmation and then can be further edited.

 ![screen-feature-qos-text][]